 Winter storms have closed businesses, halted traffic and kept plenty of people indoors.
 Some winter storms have proved powerful enough to amass enough snow to close school for weeks on end, like the ice storm we endured in Maine in 1998 (resulting in LOTS of ice storm babies!!)
+Here’s a brief, helpful guide on how to prepare for a winter storm.

 Let’s take a look at some of the top preparations for winter storms that will keep you and your loved ones warm and safe.
 The first step in preparing for a winter storm and potential week or two without power is to determine what your comfort levels are; for example are you the type of person that needs to shower every single day, or can you go several days?